nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 | Parameters                             | Description                                                                  |
 |----------------------------------------|------------------------------------------------------------------------------|
 | `<exercise keyword or number of reps>` | The keyword or number to be matched when searching through the workout list. |

+Click [here](#search-commands) to have a better understanding of the parameters stated.

 **Example**